Samsung/tizen-docs/docs/application/native/guides/app-management/tidl.md

   ```
   > **Note**
   >
-  > The key type of map and set container must be TIDL's builtin types.
+  > The key type of map and set container must be TIDL's built-in types.

 ### Marshalling Type Info
-- From protocol version 2, the type information and variable names of method parameters are also transmitted.
+- From protocol version 2, the type of information and variable names of method parameters are also transmitted.
 - Even if variable names are changed, added, or deleted due to interface modifications, it does not affect communication.
 - If there are no variables to be passed, they are passed as initial values.
-  - Example 1.
-Original tidl code
+  - **Example 1** Original TIDL code:

     ```tidl
       interface Hello {
         int GetPackages(out list<string> packages);
       }
     ```
-  - Example 2.
-Revised tidl code
+  - **Example 2** Revised TIDL code:
     ```tidl
       interface Hello {
         int GetPackages(out list<string> packages, out int size);
       }
     ``````
-- In the example, the GetPackages() method has an added size parameter.
+- In the above example, the `GetPackages()` method has a size parameter added.
 - Even if the stub only returns the existing packages parameter, there is no problem with communication.

-### Struct Inheritance
+### Struct inheritance
 - **'struct'** inheritance is supported.
-- Here is an example that supports **'struct'** inheritance:
+- Here is an example that supports **'struct'** inheritance where **MessageDerived** inherits **MessageBase**:
   ```tidl
     struct MessageBase {
       int id;